 External antenna jack

 While most receivers come with a whip antenna which can usually be extended out from the unit, depending on your location you may need an external antenna to get a good reception.
 Some receivers come with an external antenna jack (normally in the back of the unit) which will allow you to connect to a larger antenna (which can be indoors or outdoors).
-You can often purchase these as accessories at the same place where you bought your receiver, or from most stores with an electronics department.
-NWR broadcasts are in the Public Service VHF frequencies, just above FM radio and between the current TV channels 6 and 7 - so an antenna designed for analog VHF televisions or FM radios should work.
-Or, you can make your own antenna.
-Go to this web site for more information.
+You can often purchase these as accessories at the same place where you bought your receiver or from most stores with an electronics department.
+NWR broadcasts are in the Public Service VHF frequencies, just above FM radio and between the current TV channels 6 and 7 — so an antenna designed for analog VHF televisions or FM radios should work.

 External device jack (special needs)